hungphongbk/vue-ssr-docs/vi/build-config.md

 ### Chèn tài nguyên tĩnh thủ công

 By default, asset injection is automatic when you provide the `template` render option.
 But sometimes you might want finer-grained control over how assets are injected into the template, or maybe you are not using a template at all.
-In such a case, you can pass `inject: false` when creating the renderer and manually perform asset injection.
+In such a case, you can pass `inject: false` when creating the renderer và manually perform asset injection.

 In the `renderToString` callback, the `context` object you passed in will expose the following methods: